F9y4ng/GreasyFork-Scripts/index_en.md

 ## The latest feature introduction
 - Added a new high-efficiency keyword filtering function for search results to eliminate content farms and spam. `New`
 - Added the function of removing search results and sidebar ads to optimize ad blocking efficiency of ad blocking.
-- Added custom search engine selection function (including: Baidu, Google, Bing, Duckduckgo, Sogou, Wuzhuiso, Yandex, 360 Search, Toutiao Search, Baidu Developer, Ecosia, Yahoo, You, Startpage, Brave, Yep, Swisscows)
+- Added custom search engine selection function (including: Baidu, Google, Bing, Duckduckgo, Sogou, Qwant, Yandex, 360 Search, Toutiao Search, Baidu Developer, Ecosia, Yahoo, You, Startpage, Brave, Yep, Swisscows, searXNG)
 - Added the anti-redirection function of search result links and optimized the masking function of privacy parameters.
 - Smarter update detection feature.